An eligible course grade grievance results from an allegation of improper academic evaluation.

 If the student grievance is not resolved through discussion with the instructor, the student may submit a Course Grade Grievance Form (hereinafter referred to as the "grievance form"), along with any documents that the student believes support the grievance.
 The grievance form and supporting documents must be submitted to the dean's office.
 The grievance should be filed in the school, in the office of the dean in which the course is being offered within the first 20 business days after the completion of Step 1.

-Note: The grievance forms will be housed in the dean's office of the School of Nursing, School of Education, College of Arts and Sciences, the School for Continuing and Professional Studies and the Graham School of Management.
+Note: The grievance forms will be housed in the dean's office of the School of Nursing, School of Education, College of Arts and Sciences, Continuing and Adult Education and the Graham School of Management.

 Once the grievance form is received by the dean, the formal course grade grievance process begins and the dean sends the paperwork to a mediator, selected by the dean for the case (a mediator may serve more than once).
 The mediator has 15 business days from receipt of the grievance form in which to complete Step 2.